InsideOut Institute Logo

 • Dieting behaviour

-• Deliberate misuse of laxatives, appetite suppressants, enemas and diuretics
+• Self-induced vomiting or deliberate misuse of laxatives, appetite suppressants, enemas and diuretics

 • Repetitive or obsessive behaviours relating to body shape and weight